Hollywood & Gaming

 The New Gaming Conglomerates

-Microsoft's acquisition of Activision Blizzard was the most expensive acquisition in gaming history — roughly $69 billion — and it was explicitly about control of IP, franchises, and the infrastructure of gaming itself.
-Call of Duty, World of Warcraft, Candy Crush, Overwatch, Diablo — all now under one roof with Xbox and Game Pass.
+Microsoft's acquisition of Activision Blizzard — roughly $69 billion, the most expensive in gaming history — folded Call of Duty, World of Warcraft, Candy Crush, Overwatch, and Diablo under one Xbox roof.
 The deal took years to clear regulators across multiple countries because it was plainly understood as a consolidation of market power, not just a business transaction.

-Then there's Tencent, the Chinese tech giant that most Western audiences have barely heard of — despite the fact that it has ownership stakes in dozens of the world's most significant game studios and publishers.
-Tencent owns Riot Games outright (League of Legends, Valorant), holds a large stake in Epic Games (Fortnite, the Unreal Engine that powers half the games and an increasing number of film VFX projects), and has fingers in Ubisoft, Activision, and many others.
-It is, quietly, one of the most powerful forces in global gaming — and by extension global pop culture — that almost nobody outside the industry thinks about.
+Then there's Tencent — the Chinese tech giant most Western audiences have barely heard of, despite holding ownership stakes in dozens of the world's most significant studios.
+Tencent owns Riot Games outright (League of Legends, Valorant), holds a large stake in Epic Games (Fortnite, and the Unreal Engine that powers half the world's games and a growing share of film VFX), and has fingers in Ubisoft, Activision, and many others.

 "Tencent has significant ownership in companies that make the games, the engine that builds the games, and the storefronts that sell them.
 It's the kind of vertical integration that would make the old Hollywood studios blush."